-Ottoman and Islamic collectionsWith a special grant from the British Academy in 2007, the BIAA now houses a specialist library and reading room for research into the Ottoman and Islamic worlds, including volumes in English, Turkish, and many other languages.
-The texts include historical, architectural, political and archival texts pertaining to the Ottoman and Islamic worlds and their influence in Anatolia and beyond.
-Most items in these collections are to be found under class mark H2n (see classification system on the right side of the page)
+Ottoman and Islamic collectionsFollowing a specific grant from the British Academy in 2007, the BIAA now houses a specialist library and reading room for research into the Ottoman and Islamic worlds.
+The collection comprises historical, architectural, political and archival texts pertaining to the Ottoman and Islamic worlds and their influence in Anatolia and beyond, and includes volumes in English, Turkish, and many other languages.
+Most items in these collections are to be found under class mark H2n.

 LIBRARY CLASSIFICATION SYSTEM